Should you get the NVIDIA Shield TV or spring for the Shield TV Pro?

 The most striking change for the 2019 NVIDIA Shield TV refresh is its unique tube shape and the redesigned remote.
-This is a streamlined and portable stream box with upgraded processing power that's still delivering the best Android TV experience you can buy.
+This streamlined and portable stream box with upgraded processing power still delivers the best Android TV experience you can buy.

 Pros